jkillingsworth/jkillingsworth.com/_posts/2022-03-15-understanding-the-discrete-fourier-transform.md

 {% chart fig-41-example-2-time-xs-upper.svg %}

 As you can see, we have an entirely different function on the time domain when using only the upper frequencies.
 But the values at the sample points are still the same as when we used only the lower frequencies.
-Because the values on each half the frequency range are mirror images of one another, we only need half of these values to complete a full circle back to the time domain.
+Because the values on each half of the frequency range are mirror images of one another, we only need half of these values to complete a full circle back to the time domain.

 ## Example 3